Data Centers in Freiburg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Freiburg has 0 direct cloud on-ramps as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established through private network links to the primary European hub in Frankfurt.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within Freiburg, as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network extensions to the primary interconnection hub in Frankfurt.

-Bare Metal: Bare metal server options are available in the region, providing dedicated compute resources for performance-sensitive applications.
-Providers like IONOS offer solutions nearby.
+Bare Metal Bare metal server options are available from providers with a presence in Germany, offering dedicated compute for performance-sensitive workloads.
+Service providers like IONOS can serve the region effectively.

 Power Analysis

-Power Grid Reliability: The German power grid is well-engineered and highly reliable, particularly in established industrial areas.
-Data centers in the region are supported by redundant power feeds from multiple substations, ensuring excellent uptime.
+Power Grid Reliability The power grid is exceptionally stable and well-engineered.
+Data centers in the region are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for critical operations.

 Market Access, Business & Tax Climate